 We work with an implementation \citep{Tygert09} of a numerically stable variant of this algorithm described in Algorithm $4.4$ of \citet{HaMaTr11}.
 Moreover, the parameters $p$ and $q$ are typically set to small positive constants \citep{Tygert09, HaMaTr11}, and we set $p=5$ and $q=2$.

 \paragraph{Generalized \nys Method} The \nys method was developed for the discretization of integral equations~\citep{Nystrom30} and has since been used to speed up large-scale learning applications involving symmetric positive semidefinite matrices~\citep{WilliamsSe00}. \gnysmf (Algorithm~\ref{alg:fastmf-nys}) makes use of a generalization of the \nys method for arbitrary real matrices~\citep{GoreinovTyZa97}.
 Suppose that $\C$ consists of $l$ columns of $\M$, sampled uniformly without replacement, and that $\R$ consists of $d$ rows of $\M$, independently sampled uniformly and without replacement.
-Let $\W$ be the $d\times l$ matrix formed by sampling the corresponding rows of $\C$.
-Then, the generalized \nys\ method computes a ``spectral reconstruction'' approximation \citep{KumarMoTa09} of $\M$ via
+Let $\W$ be the $d\times l$ matrix formed by sampling the corresponding rows of $\C$.\footnote{This choice is arbitrary: $\W$ could also be defined as a submatrix of $\R$.} Then, the generalized \nys\ method computes a ``spectral reconstruction'' approximation \citep{KumarMoTa09} of $\M$ via

 As with $\Mproj$, we store low-rank factors of $\Lgnys$, such as $\C\V_{W}\pinv{\mSigma_{W}}$ and $\U_{W}^{\top}\R$.